"Pimpernel" Smith: Release

 The film was released in the UK on 26 July 1941.
 The Blitz had ended just 10 weeks before, on 11 May, and the British were suffering greatly.
 The film ends on 31 August 1939, the eve of the joint attack on the Republic of Poland by Nazi Germany, the Slovak Republic, and the Soviet Union.

-The film was sold to the US in what was called "the most satisfactory deal ever recorded in the long story of British films and their efforts to enter the transatlantic market."
+The film was sold to United Artists in the US in what was called "the most satisfactory deal ever recorded in the long story of British films and their efforts to enter the transatlantic market."

 Reception

 Critical

-Variety wrote "Leslie Howard’s triple-threat meller skids but once from the well- oiled track of the timie-tried in pic- ture making... picture has a_ distinct propaganda coating.
-But the sermon can be cut—there’s plenty of roorm in the footage... it’s topline entertainment."
+Variety wrote "Leslie Howard’s triple-threat meller skids but once from the well-oiled track of the time-tried in picture making... picture has a distinct propaganda coating.
+But the sermon can be cut —there’s plenty of room in the footage... it’s topline entertainment."

 Released in the United States as Mister V, the film review in The New York Times noted: "It is all absurd derring-do, of course, and it follows a routine pattern.
 It lacks the headlong course of the top-notch British thrillers.
 But "Mister V" becomes a tense excursion because of Mr. Howard's casual direction, and even more because of the consummate ease and the quiet irony of his performance."

 During the Second World War, films shown at Chequers were the only recreational activity available to Winston Churchill, who felt that "the cinema is a wonderful form of entertainment, and takes the mind away from other things".
 "Pimpernel" Smith was the film which he chose to be shown in the wardroom of the battleship HMS Prince of Wales on 9 August 1941 to share with the ship's officers, as he travelled across the Atlantic for a secret conference with US President Franklin D. Roosevelt at Argentia in Newfoundland.